The Power of Mediation

 Letting a dispute "brew" can be quite damaging to the parties involved and the organization.

 I had the pleasure of meeting LaMeka Ivy, a Rule 31 Mediator with the Tennessee Supreme Court.
-I was intriqued by what she does and how she helps her clients.
+As I discovered more about her and her business, I was intrigued by what she does and how she helps her clients.

 Tell us a little about yourself.